The day after Halloween, the Acceleration Partners team descended upon Beverly, MA (near Salem) like witches gathering for their coven.

 Staying at the historic Wylie Inn and conference center on Endicott College’s campus, our AP Summit got under way with a new hire welcome session for 19 new team members – one flying in from as far as London, England – and an AP Fellows 3 kick-off.
 We heard from AP’s founder and managing director, Robert Glazer, about what his Vivid Vision is for Acceleration Partners over the next three years and we collaborated on ways in which we could better support and service our clients.

 Each evening we gathered at the Tupper Manor for delicious food, a little conversation and a lot of fun.
 From trivia and game nights to gathering around the TV to see who would win the World Series (our team includes passionate baseball fans from both Chicago and Cleveland), we made the most of our time together and created many fun memories in the process.

-For example, activities included taking group photos at specific historic locations on and around Endicott College’s campus; dancing like Elaine from Seinfeld; serenading a stranger; and coming up with an AP theme song.
+For example, activities included taking group photos at specific historic locations on and around Endicott College’s campus; dancing like Elaine from Seinfeld; serenading a stranger; and coming up with an Acceleration Partners theme song.

 Our incredible AP Summit coordinators also brought in Paint Night to lead one of most creative and lively group activities to date.